Ericsson/codechecker/docs/usage.md

 process generally uses more time.
 It would be good to mention here that if you want to speed up analysis specify a higher value for the `--jobs` option.

-In the above command the `--enable-all` means that a subset of checker are run. `enable-all` chooses a predefined "group" of checkers.
+In the above command the `--enable sensitive` means that a subset of checker are run. `sensitive` chooses a predefined "group" of checkers.
 The further info on available checkers use

 ```sh